feaselkl/Optimizing-Backups/PITCHME.md

 ### What Can We Do?

-We have a few options for reducing backup times.

-* Use read-only filegroups and back those up separately.
+* Use read-only filegroups.
-* Use newer editions of SQL Server.
-2017 made things faster.
+* Use newer editions of SQL Server like 2017.
 * Remove obsolete tables.
 * Use data compression, columnstore indexes, etc. to reduce data size.
-* Use multiple filegroups and split data across the filegroups.
+* Split data across multiple filegroups.
-* Use differential backups between full backups; run full backups less often.
+* Use differential backups between full backups.
 * Configure backup settings.
 We'll do this!

 ---